 Documents Required for Trademark Registration

-- Trademark representation — the wordmark or logo file (JPG/PNG, clear black and white)
+- Trademark representation — the wordmark or logo file (clear image, JPG or PNG)

 - Applicant details — name, address, and nationality